djangolondon/djangolondon.github.io/README.md

 # The London Django Meetup Group

-The DLMG repository is for the purpose of saving notes, links and content shared within each meetup.
+This repository is for the purpose of saving notes, links and content shared at each meetup.

-The repository was created the 17th of July 2014.
+The repository was created 17th July 2014.

-Please share by sending through a Pull Request ( the dev way! :) )
+Please share by sending through a Pull Request.

 ![Django Pony](img/django-pony.jpg)